Estimated reading time: 12 minutes

-Unconditional love.
-The loss of a dog, euthanasia and dealing with grief may well be part of owning a family pet.
+Losing a dog, euthanasia, and dealing with grief may be part of owning a family pet.

-Thoughts of what to do when a dog passes away is not a subject that many pet owners tend to think about.
+Thoughts about what to do when a dog passes away are not something that many pet owners tend to consider.

-As humans we do the same because we don’t tend to think of our own deaths and preparation of a will unit later in life if ever for some people.
+As humans, we do the same because we don’t tend to think of our deaths and preparation for a willing unit later in life, if ever for some people.

-I’m not sure if we will ever own another pet when our beloved dog passes but we do know he’s had a great life and we love him very much.
+I’m not sure if we will ever own another pet when our beloved dog passes, but we know he’s had a great life, and we love him very much.

 I would rather see our dog pass of old age in his sleep rather than pain and suffering.